*This is a commissioned post*

 Shortly before last October half term I invested in a Family and Friends Railcard ready for taking the kids on their very first trip to London.
 The card basically paid for itself within that first trip making it a worthwhile investment for us!

 What is a Family and Friends Railcard?

 If you’ve not heard of the Family and Friends Railcard before, it’s basically a paid-for discount card.
-At a cost of just £30 for the whole year, your Family and Friends Railcard then saves you 1/3 on adult and 60% on kids’ rail fares throughout Great Britain!
+The Family and Friends rail card costs £30 for the whole year, and then saves you 1/3 on adult and 60% on kids’ rail fares throughout Great Britain!
 (It’s worth pointing out that you must be travelling with at least one child to be able to use your Railcard!)